Resume Tips

 Key Resume Tips:

-1. Begin with a clear Objective Statement
+1. Start with a Clear Objective Statement

 2. Tailor Your Resume for Each Job Application